glasswalk3r/cpan-openbsd-smoker/README.md

 ```
 vagrant up --provision
 ```
-This project Vangratfile is prepared to implement idempotent operations, so only the operations below will be repeated:
+This project `Vagrantfile` is prepared to implement idempotent operations, so only the operations below will be repeated:

 * Updates OpenBSD packages.
 * Update your local CPAN mirror
-  * Updates CPAN-Reporter-Smoker-OpenBSD distribution (available also at CPAN) for the vagrant and other users.
+* Updates `CPAN-Reporter-Smoker-OpenBSD` distribution (available also at CPAN) for the provisioned user.
 * Updates the keyboard configuration based on the `Vagrantfile` respective option.

 #### Troubleshooting